 Yet, the president’s National Export Initiative contains provisions to “strengthen” the antidumping law, which will further frustrate domestic producers’ access to imported inputs.

-Antidumping Reform Would Encourage Domestic Investment and Hiring
+Antidumping Reform Would Encourage Domestic Investment

 The U.S. antidumping law still enjoys support in Congress and within pockets of the executive branch.
 Although some of that support can be chalked up to politicians representing the narrow interests of influential constituencies that have mastered the use of the antidumping and its highly misleading rhetoric, much more support stems from a fundamental misunderstanding of the purpose, history, mechanics, and consequences of the law.